Strength training on the uninjured limb can minimize strength loss in the injured limb.

 Cross education also refers to the transfer of skills from one limb to another.
 For example, if you were to practice a karate front kick with your right leg, your left leg could perform the same movement pattern even without previous training.

 Dr. Edward Wheeler Scripture (1864-1945), who was an American psychologist, physician, and speech scientist, talked about a few experiments that he and a few other colleagues conducted at Yale University.
-One female squeezed a rubber bulb, which was part of the apparatus of a mercury-dynamometer, as hard as she could with her left hand ten times.
+One female squeezed a rubber bulb as hard as she could with her right hand ten times, in which the bulb was part of the apparatus of a mercury-dynamometer.
 An assistant recorded the amount of force exerted indicated by the mercury gauge, and the experiment was repeated for nine consecutive days with the same student.

 Since then, numerous research demonstrated the effects of muscles and motor patterns from cross education.
 However, very little is understood about how it works on a neurological level.